 LABBB historically recorded the cost of the postemployment health benefits on a "pay as you go" basis.
 The new standard requires these costs be recorded on an accrual basis and requires the disclosure of the post-employment health benefit plan's accumulated liabilities in the footnotes to the financial statements.
-This change significantly increased and accelerated the recording of these costs and significantly impacted LABBB's operating results in fiscal years 2019 and 2018.
-LABBB recorded a charge in each fiscal year for the estimated annual cost of the program, plus the unfunded prior costs that have accumulated to date.
-The total charge for fiscal years 2019 and 2018 are \$1,120,797 and \$1,182,678 respectively.
+This change significantly increased and accelerated the recording of these costs and significantly impacted LABBB's operating results in fiscal years 2020 and 2019.
+LABBB recorded an adjustment in each fiscal year for the estimated annual cost of the program, plus the unfunded prior costs that have accumulated to date.
+The total (credit)/charge for fiscal years 2020 and 2019 is (\$599,868) and \$1,120,797 respectively.